-Important Notification: Effective September 1, 2003, the University of Alberta will replace its 9 point grading scale with a 4.0/alpha grading scale.
-This change will mean that the U of A will be using a grading scale that is more commonly applied throughout North America.
+Important Notification: Effective September 1, 2003, the University of Alberta will implement a letter grading system with a four-point scale of numerical equivalents for calculating grade point averages.
+Letter grading scales are more commonly applied throughout North America.

-- (1) Weighting of Term Work and Final Examinations: In each course in which a final examination is held, a weight of not less than 30 percent and not more than 70 percent will be assigned to the final examination, except where a departure from this arrangement has been authorized by the council of the faculty in which the department offering the course is situated.
-The remaining weight for the course will be assigned to term work. - (2) Course Requirements, Evaluation Procedures and Grading: The following guidelines should be followed. - a.
-At the beginning of each course, instructors are required by GFC to provide a course outline including a statement of the objectives and content to be covered in the course, a list of the required textbooks and other major course materials, and an indication of how and when students have access to the instructor. - b.
-The course outline must include the distribution of weight between term work and final examination.
-In addition, all course activities worth 10% or more must be identified.

-- c.
-The course outline must indicate whether marks are given for class participation and other in-class activities as well as the weight of such participation. - d.
-The dates of any examination and course assignments with a weight of 10% or more should be indicated on the course outline. - Instructors may indicate in the course outline the date, time and place on which the deferred examination for the course will occur, should one be required.
-See §23.5.6. - f.
-Instructors are required to announce at the beginning of a course the manner in which the official University grading system is to be implemented in that particular course or section, i.e., whether a particular distribution is to be used to determine grades, or whether there are absolute measures or marks which will determine them, or whether a combination of the two will be used.
-Instructors should refer to the University of Alberta Marking and Grading Guidelines. - g.
-Instructors should allow students a reasonable time in which to complete an assignment, bearing in mind its weight. - Instructors should mark and return to students with reasonable dispatch all term examinations and, provided the students submit them by the due date, all course projects, papers, essays, etc. - i.
-All projects, papers, essays, etc. should be returned on or by the last day of classes in the course, with the exception of a final major project or paper (which may be due on the last day of classes), which should be returned by the date of the scheduled final examination or, in nonexamination courses, by the last day of the examination period. - Upon request, instructors are required to provide the method which was used to translate final and, where appropriate, term marks into grades
+- Weighting of Term Work and Final Examinations: In each course in which a final examination is held, a weight of not less than 30 percent and not more than 70 percent will be assigned to the final examination, except where a departure from this arrangement has been authorized by the council of the Faculty in which the department offering the course is situated.
+The remaining weight for the course will be assigned to term - Course Requirements, Evaluation Procedures and Grading: The following guidelines should be followed. - a.
+At the beginning of each course, instructors are required by GFC to provide a course outline including a statement of the objectives and content to be covered in the course, a list of the required textbooks and other major course materials, and an indication of how and when students have access to the instructor. - The course outline must include the distribution of weight between term work and final examination.
+In addition, all course activities worth 10% or more must be identified. - The course outline must indicate whether marks are given for class participation and other in-class activities as well as the weight of such participation - The dates of any examination and course assignments with a weight of 10% or more should be indicated on the course outline. - Instructors may indicate in the course outline the date, time and place on which the deferred examination for the course will occur, should one be required.
+See §23.5.6. - Instructors are required to announce at the beginning of a course the manner in which the official University grading system is to be implemented in that particular course or section, i.e., whether a particular distribution is to be used to determine grades, or whether there are absolute measures or marks which will determine them, or whether a combination of the two will be used.
+Instructors should refer to the University of Alberta Marking and Grading Guidelines. - Instructors should allow students a reasonable time in which to complete an assignment, bearing in mind its weight. - Instructors should mark and return to students with reasonable dispatch all term examinations and, provided the students submit them by the due date, all course projects, assignments, essays, etc. - All projects, assignments, essays, etc. should be returned on or by the last day of classes in the course, with the exception of a final major assignment (which may be due on the last day of classes), which should be returned by the date of the scheduled final examination or, in non-examination courses, by the last day of the examination period. - Upon request, instructors are required to provide the method which was used to translate final and, where appropriate, term marks into arades